kalinpetrovbg/Movies-Recommendation-System/README.md

 ## Current Status
-- The popularity-based recommendation system is currently being developed.
+- The popularity-based and the content-based recommendation system are currently being developed.
-- The other endpoints (`/collaborative` and `/content`) are planned for future development.
+- The other endpoint (`/collaborative`) is under development.

 ## Project Structure